 Orbita is a collective of poets, photographers, artists, and musicians, founded in 1999 by Alexander Zapol, Vladimir Leibgam, Artur Punte, Vladimir Svetlov, Sergej Timofejev, and Zhorzh Uallik.
-Its members initially came together around a publishing project that came to its first fruition with several issues of the "Orbita" almanac and the publication of numerous bilingual poetry collections.
+It manifested in several issues of the "Orbita" almanac and the publication of numerous bilingual poetry collections.
 This led to the launch of the "Orbītas bibliotēka" book series, overseen by its editor-in-chief Alexander Zapol.
 The project "Talka" focused on publishing photobooks is led by Anna Volkova and Vladimir Svetlov.
 In the meantime, the group began to experiment with collective performance formats (appearing with musicians and refining the idea of “the poetic show”), sound (publication of several CDs; creation of sound-art installations), and the combination of text with moving images (video poetry).
 Later, objects and installations for contemporary art exhibitions were added to these creative endeavours.

 Throughout all of these developments, creative focus has always remained on text and its permutations (hence the term “text-group”).
 Joint projects are realized according to the principle of “collective consciousness.”
 Orbita’s core members have remained unchanged over the years with the exception of Zhorzh Uallik, whose departure from Latvia in 2010 led to diminished activity in the group.
 The designer Vladimir Leibgam has played a special role in the creation of the group’s visual identity.
 Meanwhile, the circle of authors, designers, musicians, and artists who collaborate with Orbita has continued to expand, rendering the group an integral part of the Latvian cultural scene.
 For many years Inga Bodnarjuka-Mrazauskas has been the group’s manager and, indeed, guardian angel, planning and developing the majority of its projects.